ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

 ```{.rust .scrollx}
 // pseudocode
 // Given a Result<T, E>

 Ok(t:T) -> Some(t) // Option<T>
 Err(_)  -> None    // Option<T>
 ```

-For example, to only get a list of valid numbers we could use:
+For example, to only get a list of valid numbers from a list of valid and invalid numbers, we could use:

 ```{.rust .scrollx}
   let maybe_numbers =